damar-nur-ichwan/jaeger-span-remover/README.md

 ```
 ELASTICSEARCH HOST: <your elasticsearch host>
-SERVICE_NAME_TARGET: <fill in the name of the service that is the target of deletion>
+SPAN_TARGET: <fill in the span that is the target of deletion with JSON format>
 ```